-By using advanced estate planning techniques, you can get more out of the charitable giving you wish to do because by committing to a charitable trust now, you can create additional value for your charities and secure tax benefits for yourself.
+By using advanced estate planning techniques, you can get more out of the charitable gifting you wish to do because by committing to a charitable trust now, you can create additional value for your charities and secure tax benefits for yourself.

-- a Charitable Lead Trust (CLT);
+1. a Charitable Lead Trust (CLT); and

-- a Charitable Remainder Trust (CRT); and
+2. a Charitable Remainder Trust (CRT); and

-- a Pooled Income Fund.
+3. a Pooled Income Fund.

 CHARITABLE LEAD TRUST (CLT)